drummondlab/drummondlab.github.io/notes.md

 		* Themes separate
 * Nice to have
 	* Mobile-friendly
-	* Tags for papers, protocols
+	* Tags for papers, software
 	* Share
 	* Search
 	* Analytics